ltex-plus/ltex-plus/pages/settings.md

 <!-- ltex-client-specific-begin -->

-If set to an empty string, LTeX+ automatically downloads [ltex-ls-plus from GitHub](https://github.com/ltex-plus/ltex-ls-plus/releases), stores it in the folder of the extension, and uses it for the checking process.
+If set to an empty string, LTeX+ automatically downloads [ltex-ls from GitHub](https://github.com/ltex-plus/ltex-ls-plus/releases), stores it in the folder of the extension, and uses it for the checking process.
 You can point this setting to an ltex-ls-plus release you downloaded by yourself.

 Use the path to the root directory of ltex-ls-plus (it contains `bin` and `lib` subdirectories).